-The RiverSound Property Owners Association Inc. elected Lee M. Quick of Virginia Beach, Virginia as President and Guy Shaneybrook of Edenton, North Carolina as Vice President in 2014 and they continue to serve in the positions.
-James Butts Jr. of West Virginia serves as Treasurer.
+The RiverSound Property Owners Association Inc. Elected Lee M. Quick of Virginia Beach, Virginia as President and Guy Shaneybrook of Edenton, North Carolina as Vice President, and James Butts Jr. of West Virginia as Treasurer in 2014.

-When the current Board of Directors assumed control of the POA from the original developer, building permits were not available due to the lack of a functional wastewater treatment facility.
+When the Board of Directors assumed control of the POA from the original developer, building permits were not available due to the lack of a functional wastewater treatment facility.
 The Board discovered that the bonding company that was supposed to be overseeing the completion of the wastewater treatment facility was not completing the work according to previously approved specifications.
 Other inferior work was also uncovered with respect to the roadwork.
 After developing incontrovertible evidence of these transgressions, the Board sought a legal remedy and was able to recover $1.85 million from the bonding company.
-Part of these funds have been used to redesign and to complete construction of a fully functional wastewater treatment facility and the remainder of the funds have been wisely invested for improvement of the asphalt roads throughout RiverSound, as well as pursuit of various amenities to be enjoyed by all residents and their guests.
+Part of these funds have been used to redesign and complete construction of the wastewater treatment facility and the remainder of the funds have been wisely invested for improvement of the asphalt roads in Phase I as well as pursuit of various amenities to be enjoyed by all residents and their guests.
 Building Permits are now readily available.

 RiverSound POA assesses dues in a reasonable amount consistent with its financial obligations and spends money prudently.
 The Association is financially stable and has an independent review of financial operations conducted annually and an independent audit every three years.
-Dues have never been more than $800.00 per year.
-The POA Board works closely with County, and State officials, as well as professional service providers, contractors and maintenance people to assure that the community is being developed and maintained to the highest standards.
+The POA Board works closely with County, and State officials, as well as the professional service providers, contractors, and maintenance people to assure that the community is being developed and maintained to the highest standards.

-RiverSound’s gated community of approximately 1,000 acres includes a number of pristine waterfront lots of various sizes with spectacular views, four community fishing piers, a family playground, a number of stocked ponds, six miles of paved roads, a twenty- five slip marina, a double-wide bulkheaded boat ramp, and a community picnic area with charcoal grilles and clubhouse (with restrooms) which can be reserved for family events.
+RiverSound’s gated community of approximately 1,000 acres includes a number of pristine waterfront lots of various sizes with spectacular views, four community fishing piers, a family playground, two decorative ponds, six miles of paved roads, a double-wide bulkheaded boat ramp, and a community picnic area with charcoal grilles and a clubhouse (with restrooms) which can be reserved for family events.
 RiverSound is proud to say that it is the only development in Chowan and surrounding counties that provides the opportunity for an active, healthy lifestyle that includes biking, walking, fishing, crabbing, kayaking, and boating with Albemarle Sound access... all this available to property owners behind the gates of a protected community.
 The ubiquitous Cypress trees growing along the waterline, and the majestic eagles frequently seen overhead, only add to the grandeur!